 If an insurer declines to accept a 998 offer and the plaintiff is later awarded a better verdict at trial, the insurer will need to pay interest from the date the 998 offer was made along with other costs relating to the trial, such as expert witness fees.

 If at any time prior to trial a 998 is served and accepted, the trial will become moot.
 A 998 offer is a formal, legal document to encourage the parties to settle a case.
 The timeframe for acceptance is 30 days, after which, the offer is revoked.
 If the served party does not accept the 998 offer and a trial concludes with the court awarding the party who served it a larger verdict, the served party will pay interest from the date when they were served to the conclusion of the case.
 This results in the served party paying more money than they would have if they had accepted the 998 initially.

 A defendant can serve a 998 as well.
 If the case goes to trial and the plaintiff is given a lesser amount than the 998, the plaintiff can be ordered to pay extra costs as a result of the rejected 998.

 The COVID-19 pandemic has changed the way our society operates, including and especially in legal cases.
 In Southern California, the closure of courtrooms created a massive backlog of trials that will take years to be heard.
 This elevates the risk of declining a 998 offer.
 If a case takes several years to reach the courtroom and a jury awards an amount higher than the 998, the served party would end up owing even more interest on the 998 due to the prolonged wait time for the trial.

-Our legal team can help and provide you with expert advice on your case, including the useful tool of a 998 offer.
+Our personal injury attorneys can help and provide you with expert advice on your case, including the useful tool of a 998 offer.
 Contact the Law Offices of Belgum, Fry & Van Allen for a free case evaluation.Tags: 998 offer